jarmop/learning/README.md

-Basic data structures and algorithms implemented in c++.
+Basic data structures and algorithms implemented in C++.

 Install dependencies:
 ```